whats-good/uniform-graphql/packages/core/README.md

 ### Custom Scalars

-Use the `t.scalar` type factory to create any custom unified scalars, which will carry both runtime and compile time type information just like any other type in our system.
+Use the `t.scalar` type factory to create any custom scalars, which will carry both runtime and compile time type information just like any other type in our system.

 <!-- TODO: nail the custom scalars -->

 ### Enums

-Use the `t.enum` type factory to create unified enums:
+Use the `t.enum` type factory to create enums:

 ```ts
 const Membership = t.enum({